zuozhenggh/learning-library/data-management-library/database/db-partitioning/list-partitioning/list.md

-# List Partitioning - PENDING VERIFICATION
+# List Partitioning

 ## Introduction

-Draft version 1.1
+List partitioning enables you to explicitly control how rows map to partitions by specifying a list of discrete values for each partitioning key in each partition's description.
+The advantage of list partitioning is that you can group and organize unordered and unrelated data sets.
+For a table with a region column as the partitioning key, the East Sales Region partition might contain New York, Virginia, and Florida values.
+The semantics for creating list partitions are similar to those for creating range partitions.

-The semantics for creating list partitions are very similar to those for creating range partitions.

-However, to create list partitions, you specify a PARTITION BY LIST clause in the CREATE TABLE statement, and the PARTITION clauses specify lists of literal values, which are the discrete values of the partitioning columns that qualify rows to be included in the partition.
-For list partitioning, the partitioning key can be one or multiple column names from the table.
+The semantics for creating list partitions are similar to those for creating range partitions.
+You specify a PARTITION BY LIST clause in the CREATE TABLE statement to create list partitions.
+The partitioning key can be one or multiple column names from the table for list partitioning.

-Available only with list partitioning, you can use the keyword DEFAULT to describe the value list for a partition.
-This identifies a partition that accommodates rows that do not map into any of the other partitions.

 ### Features